trailblazer/trailblazer.github.io/guides/trailblazer/2.0/03-rails-basics.md

 {{ "app/controllers/blog_posts_controller.rb:create:../trailblazer-guides:operation-03" | tsnippet }}

-A nice detail about `run` is: it executes an optional block when the operation was run successful.
+A nice detail about `run` is: it executes an optional block when the operation was run successfully.
 This means we can redirect to the index page in case of a successful blog post create.
 Otherwise, we re-render the form cell.

+{% callout %}
+Please note that there's a `return` in the block, causing the controller's execution to stop.
+If you forget this, the rest of the `create` method will be executed, too.
+{% endcallout %}

+Let's check out the `BlogPost::Create` operation in detail, now.

 ## Nested